FredKSchott/fflip/README.md

 <img src="http://fredkschott.com/images/fflipIcon2.png" /> fflip
 ============================
-__Follow [@FredKSchott](http://www.twitter.com/fredkschott) for development news and updates!__

 Working on an experimental new design?
 Starting a closed beta?
 Rolling out a new feature over the next few weeks?
-Fa-fa-fa-flip it! __fflip__ gives you complete control over releasing new functionality to your users based on thier user id, join date, membership status, and whatever else you can think of. __fflip's__ goal is to be the most powerful and extendable feature flipping/toggling module out there.
+Fa-fa-fa-flip it! __fflip__ gives you complete control over releasing new functionality to your users based on thier user id, join date, membership status, and whatever else you can think of. __fflip's__ goal is to be the most powerful and extendable feature flipping/toggling module on. the. planet.

 - Describes __custom criteria and features__ using easy-to-read JSON
 - Delivers features down to the client for additional __client-side feature flipping__